-Charles and Ray Eames began their relationship with Herman Miller in 1946, and the relationship continues today and unto tomorrow.
+Charles and Ray Eames began their relationship with Herman Miller in 1946, and the relationship continues today.

 Herman Miller: Company History

 The history of Herman Miller and the now-famous Herman Miller furniture line began when an ambitious young man found himself at the helm of a new furniture company in Zeeland, Michigan.
 Star Furniture Company, a traditional bedroom furniture manufacturer, had opened its doors for business in 1905.
 As the business grew and they needed more employees, the company hired 18-year-old D. J. De Pree to serve as a clerk for the newly renamed company, Michigan Star Furniture.

 Ten years later, this young man had proven himself, worked his way up the ranks, and was named the president of the company in 1919.
 After De Pree had a few years as president under his belt, he approached his father-in-law, Herman Miller, with a business proposition.
 De Pree asked Miller to buy the majority of the shares in the Michigan Star Furniture Company.
 Miller was convinced by his young entrepreneurial son-in-law, and the Herman Miller Furniture Company was born in 1923.
 De Pree served as president of the newly named company, and it continued to produce traditional furniture for the home until 1930.

 Soon after the Herman Miller Furniture Company was born, the Great Depression hit, causing De Pree to evaluate the direction of the company and consider how to keep the business afloat.
 In 1930, De Pree had a serendipitous meeting with designer Gilbert Rohde at the company’s new showroom in Grand Rapids, Michigan.
 Rohde, a modern designer from New York, convinced De Pree to move away from traditional furniture and shift the focus of the company toward products that would resonate more with Americans’ ever-changing lifestyles.